Adding New Rate Limiting Policies¶

 Free - If all subscription tiers are defined as Free, the API uses the Free billing plan and the API is labeled as Free in the Developer Portal.
 Paid - If all subscription tiers are defined as Paid, the API uses the Commercial billing plan and the API is labeled as Paid in the Developer Portal.

 Freemium - If the API has a combination of Free and Paid subscription tiers, the API uses the Freemium billing plan and the API is labeled as Freemium in the Developer Portal.

 This labeling happens on the Developer Portal only if monetization has been enabled.
 For information on how to enable monetization and how to tag subscription tiers, see Configuring API Monetization Category Labels.

-You have now successfully added a new subscription-level throttling policy.
+You have now successfully added a new subscription-level rate limiting policy.